northstowekarate/northstowekarate.github.io/posts/2025/01/22/index.md

 We started learning about hip rotation.
 There are two hip positions:

 * Shomen (front), where the hips are facing directly forwards
-* Hamni, where the hips are facing at a 45 degree angle
+* Hamni, where the hips are facing at a 45-degree angle

 We practiced both of these positions stepping forward, stepping back and transitioning between the two in place.
-We will continue to practice this in future, as it is a fundamental part of Shotokan Karate, and one of the key methods of generating power by using the floor.
+We will continue to practice this in the future, as it is a fundamental part of Shotokan Karate, and one of the key methods of generating power by using the floor.

 ## Kata